akauppi/firebase-jest-testing/TRACK.md

    Let's see when we get the initial comment. ⏱ Aug 2021.

+>Note: I (Asko) "solved" this by going to Docker Compose and being able to dictate the Node versions, there.

 ## Node.js: Native `fetch`

 - ["Fetch API has landed into Node.js"](https://news.ycombinator.com/item?id=30161626) (discussion; Feb 22)